rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

           }'
     </code></pre></div>

-4. Repeat the same thing for `pet-battle/stage/values.yaml` file (update the `<TEAM_NAME>-test` to be `<TEAM_NAME>-stage` for the Frontend configuration) in order to deploy the staging environment, and push your changes to the repo. _It's not real unless it's in git_
+4. Repeat the same thing for `pet-battle/stage/values.yaml` file in order to deploy the staging environment.
+Don't forget to  include the keycloak application from step 2.
+The easiest way to do this is just copy and paste from one file to the next and update the `<TEAM_NAME>-test` to `<TEAM_NAME>-stage` for the Frontend configuration.

+  Push your changes to the repo. _It's not real unless it's in git_

     ```bash
     git add .